mortezakowkabi/jcb-persian-documentation/018-Custom-Admin-Views.md

-### Component Builder Custom Admin View From Above
+### Component Builder Custom Admin View

-What I want to show you here is simply how a custom admin view will look.
-I'm going to click on one, this is all dumb information, [00:02:07](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m07s) let's open ClientM.
-You have this big area where you could put a lot of html and php.
-You have some custom buttons that you can add.
-I will show you that.
-All of this in the white area is simply done in the custom view.
-If I was to click around I've got a menu here at the side.
-All of this is done inside of the custom area [00:02:44](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m44s) of the component.
-Which is now the custom admin view.
-That is how it will look.
-It has different value sets, and you can from here add an edit button.
-Since we've linked it to a specific client or company or one item in that list, [00:03:10](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m10s) we can click on edit.
-From here we go right into the companies data and edit it.
-What is nice if we were to click close here, it take us back to that exact result page.
-You can then go and look at the implementation what you've done.
-[00:03:35](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m35s) That is just simply showing you how a custom admin view could look.
-Let's go back to the companies list or we could go back to dashboard.
-Look at component builder, we looked at company results and we open it.
-Here is all php and html on my page doing all the work.
-As you might expect I'm loading [00:04:05](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m05s) templates directly from here.
+This is how a Custom Admin View will look.(See video) All this information that is displayed serves only as example.
+[00:02:07](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m07s) If 'ClientM' is opened, this large area is displayed where a lot of HTML and PHP can be placed.
+There is some custom buttons that may be added.
+All of this in the white area is simply done in the Custom View.
+There is a menu on the left side.
+All of this is done inside the custom area of the component.[00:02:44](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m44s) Which is now the custom admin view.(See video) It has different value sets, and from here can a edit button be added.
+Since it has been linked it to a specific client or company or one item in that list,  you can click on 'edit'.[00:03:10](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m10s) From here the companies data can be accessed and editted.
+The convenience is that if 'close' has been clicked, it opens again that exact result page.
+All the implementation that has been done is displayed there.
+[00:03:35](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m35s) That is how a Custom Admin View can look.

+Returning to the Companies list and from there to the Dashboard and then take a look at Component Builder, and open 'Company Results'.
+On this page is the PHP and HTML and a lot of templates are directly loaded here.
+[00:04:05](https://www.youtube.com/watch?v=gtdQ1lwB9ds&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m05s) <<<<<<<<<<<<<

 ### Add Custom Button Sample